zeinabtakesh/Keep-NI-by-AI/README.md

 **Objective:** Build an AI agent to monitor CCTV feeds, detect malicious or anomalous behavior, and issue natural-language alerts.

 ---
+# CCTV AI Monitoring – An Intro to Machine Learning Project

+## 🔍 Project Motivation

+With the increasing demand for automated surveillance in both public and private environments, our project aims to build an intelligent **CCTV AI Monitoring System**.
+The system is designed to detect **malicious and suspicious behavior** in surveillance footage, providing real-time alerts and captioned descriptions of the scene.
+By combining computer vision and natural language processing, we propose a dual-approach system leveraging both **image** and **video captioning models**.

+Our motivation came from real-world security limitations—human fatigue, late response time, and the volume of camera feeds to monitor simultaneously.
+Our AI agent acts as a **first line of analysis**, highlighting potential threats automatically.

 ## 🚀 Motivation & Vision
 - **Problem:** Traditional CCTV requires human operators who can miss critical events due to fatigue or volume.